The Great Northern Discovery Motorcycle Tour

 Day 20: Hondarribia – Pamplona

-We’ll leave Hondarribia for a attractive and welcoming as well as legendary city, Pamplona.
-And we’ll do it on a carefully selected series of back roads, winding and twisting our way through the beautiful countryside.
-In the Navarran capital we’ll stay right in the historical center.
+We’ll leave Hondarribia for the legendary city of Pamplona.
+To get there we’ll take a carefully selected series of back roads, winding and twisting our way through the beautiful countryside.
+Our hotel is right in the historical center of the city.

 Day 21: Pamplona - rest day